 The Company has established a Corporate Ethical Policy that recognises the importance of establishing and maintaining high ethical standards and decision making in conducting its business and is committed to increasing shareholder value in conjunction with fulfilling its responsibilities as a good corporate citizen.
 All Directors, Managers and employees are expected to act with the utmost integrity, honesty and objectivity, striving at all times to enhance the reputation and performance of the Company.

-Any material breaches under this Policy are reported to the Audit and Risk Committee who in turn report to the Board.
+Any material breaches under this Policy are reported to the Board.